-When a stock gains upwards of 20% within one to three weeks of purchase, you should then hold the stock for eight weeks.
+When a stock gains upwards of 20% within one to three weeks of purchase, you should hold it for eight weeks.

-The reason for holding a stock is because if it trends upwards this quickly, it has the potential to become a market winning stock, rising 100% or more.
+The reason for holding a stock is because if the stock’s price trends upwards this quickly, it has the potential to become a market-winning stock, rising 100% or more.

-Stocks only move based on their institutional demand, so for a stock to move with this power it must have great demand and is unlikely to fall short due to selling pressures.
+Stocks only move based on their institutional demand.
+So for a stock to move with this power, it must have great demand and be unlikely to fall short due to selling pressures.